What Is Your Marketing Message Strategy?

 The answer doesn’t lie with being more of anything.

-Just as the CONTENT of your message needs to be clear, concise and consistent so does the USE of your message.
+Just as the CONTENT of your marketing message needs to be clear, concise and consistent so does the USE of your message.

 Your online and offline presence should be a consistent repetition of your message.